andreapopcatalisan/andreapopcatalisan.github.io/_pages/about.md

 <p style="text-align: justify;">
 Welcome to my website!<br><br>

 I am a Ph.D. student in Economics at the <a href="https://www.parisschoolofeconomics.eu/" target="_blank">Paris School of Economics (PSE)</a>.
-My research interests are mainly in family, labor and gender economics.
+My research interests are mainly in family, health and gender economics.
 I completed my master’s and bachelor's degrees at University Carlos III of Madrid.<br><br>

 Previously, I worked as a Research Analyst at the European Central Bank in DG Economics and DG Research.
 I also completed a pre-doc at the Barcelona School of Economics/UPF and a research internship at the Bank of Spain.<br><br>